rdmorganiser/rdmo-docs/docs/management/conditions.rst

 .. |update| image:: ../_static/img/icons/update.png
 .. |delete| image:: ../_static/img/icons/delete.png

-The sidebar on the left shows additional interface items:
+The sidebar on the right shows additional interface items:

 * **Filter** filters the view according to a user given string.
 Only conditions containing this string in their path will be shown.
 * **Options** offers additional operations: